 Once the boards were assembled, it was time to put the table together.
-I began by laying there of the legs onto my worksurface.
+I began by laying three of the legs onto my work surface.
 I then laid the bottom shelf aligning the boards to the legs.

-Using the pocket holes that I made, I screwed the legs into the shelf.
+Using the that I made, I screwed the legs into the shelf.

 While the table dried, I spray painted these corner brackets black.
 This is exactly what I wanted to give me table that accent of metal.

-I stained the table using Rustoeum stain in Gray.
+I using Rustoeum stain in Gray.
 I applied the stain and then wiped away the excess.

 I allowed the table to dry an hour.